-The allocation or designation of frequency bands for use by a service or system under specified conditions in CEPT member countries is laid down by law, regulation or administrative action.
+The allocation or designation of frequency bands for use by a service or system under specified conditions in CEPT countries is laid down by law, regulation or administrative action.
 ECC Decisions are required to deal with the licence related matters and for the carriage and use of equipment throughout Europe.
-The harmonisation on an European basis would support the Directive 2014/53/EU [6] of the European Parliament and of the Council of 16 April 2014 on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity.
+The harmonisation on an European basis would support the Directive 2014/53/EU [6] of the European Parliament and of the Council of 16 April 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment.
 A commitment by CEPT member countries to implement an ECC Decision will provide a clear indication that the required frequency bands will be made available on time and on an European-wide basis.

-1 In the context of this Resolution, "mean e.i.r.p." refers to the e.i.r.p. during the transmission burst which corresponds to the highest power, if power control is implemented.
+&lt;sup>1 In the context of this Resolution, "mean e.i.r.p." refers to the e.i.r.p. during the transmission burst which corresponds to the highest power, if power control is implemented.